TempMailAPI/.github/profile/README.md

-# TempMail.so: Secure, Disposable Email Addresses
+# TempMail.so: Secure, Disposable Temp Email Addresses

 ## Protect Your Privacy with Temporary Emails
 TempMail.so offers a simple and effective solution for those seeking privacy and security online.
 With this service, you can create disposable email addresses to prevent spam and protect your personal inbox.